 - Autoresponder functionality is more comprehensive.

 - You can use web fonts in your emails (albeit a small selection).

-- The reporting features are better.
+- Mailchimp's reporting features are better.

 - A much wider range of integrations with third party apps is available.